 A resident has raised concerns over the consultation process.
 However, this has been fully undertaken with The Town and Country Planning (Development Management Procedure) (England) Order 2015 and Councils Statement of Community Involvement.
-This includes individual neighbouring residents, a site notice and press notice was not felt prudent to consult all residents for a third time given the nature of the changes.

-Amended plans were received during the course of the application, residents were invited again to make comments and a new site notice was also erected.
-As detailed earlier in the report, further minor amendments to the scheme were made - but it
+Amended plans were received during the course of the application, as considered appropriate residents were re-consulted and new site notices erected.
+As detailed earlier in the report, further minor amendments to the scheme were made - but it was not felt prudent to consult all residents for a fourth time given the nature of the changes.